 You have probably heard the FTSE 100 mentioned in the news.
 But have you ever wondered what the FTSE 100 is and how it works?
-If so, read on.
+Here’s everything you need to know.

 What is the FTSE 100?